The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Alpha enhancement

-Similarly, once outlying results are removed from the lower panel of Fig. \ref{fig:alpha_Fe_delta}, $\log_{10}(Z_*/\mathrm{Z_\odot})$ estimates from the fiducial fit have offsets not exceeding $0.7\,$dex.
-This is slightly smaller than, but in generally good agreement with, the maximum offsets of $\simeq0.8-0.9$ dex observed by \cite{Beverage2025}.
-We measure $\sigma_\mathrm{MAD}=0.4\,$dex, again comparable with the $\simeq0.3$ dex scatter reported by \cite{Beverage2025}.
-Lastly, \cite{Beverage2025} reported that $\log_{10}(Z_*/\mathrm{Z_\odot})$ measured when varying $\alpha$-enhancement are offset by $\sim+0.4\,$ dex compared to non-$\alpha$-enhanced measurements.
+Similarly, our outlying results are removed from the bottom panel of Fig. \ref{fig:alpha_Fe_delta}, $\log_{10}(Z_*/\mathrm{Z_\odot})$ estimates from the fiducial fit have offsets not exceeding $0.7\,$dex, in good agreement with the maximum offsets observed by \cite{Beverage2025}.
+We measure $\sigma_\mathrm{MAD}=0.5\,$dex, slightly larger than the $\simeq0.3$ dex scatter reported by \cite{Beverage2025}.
+However, \cite{Beverage2025} reported that $\log_{10}(Z_*/\mathrm{Z_\odot})$ measured when varying $\alpha$-enhancement are offset by $\sim+0.4\,$ dex compared to non-$\alpha$-enhanced measurements.
 We do not observe such an offset in our results from Fig. \ref{fig:alpha_Fe_delta}.
+For the fits that assume solar abundance mixtures, we use \textsc{Bagpipes} along with the 2016 version of the \cite{Bruzual2003} models, while \cite{Beverage2025} used \textsc{Prospector} along with FSPS models \citep{Conroy2009,Leja2019a}.
+Since in Section \ref{sec:alpha_discussion} we have shown that using different SSP models can lead to considerably different estimates of stellar metallicity, it is possible that this difference in the level of offset is due to differences between the \cite{Bruzual2003} and FSPS models.
+This highlights that, whilst we are aiming to investigate the impact of fitting $\alpha$-enhancement as a free parameter, in practice it is challenging to disentangle this from the effects of switching SSP model libraries.